-Recommend: I have extended the walk beyond the two hills for a further3 miles through easy moorland and views down in to Ladhill Gill.
-It is possible to carry on to the high lands of near Bilsdale Transmitting Station, a further 3 mile round trip.
+I have extended the walk beyond the two hills for a further three miles through easy moorland and views down in to Ladhill Gill.
+It is possible to carry on to the higher moors near Bilsdale Transmitting Station, adding another three miles to the walk.